WTKY

-WTKY (1370 AM) and WTKY-FM (92.1 FM) are radio stations broadcasting a Country format.
-Licensed to and serving Tompkinsville, Kentucky, United States, the stations are currently owned by Jonathan Keeton, through licensee Frank Keeton Aircasters, Inc.

-The stations broadcast from studios, shared with sister station WKWY, located at 341 Radio Station Road (KY 1049) just east of Tompkinsville.
+WTKY (1370 AM) is a radio station broadcasting a country format in Tompkinsville, Kentucky, United States.
+It is currently owned by Jonathan Keeton, through licensee Frank Keeton Aircasters, Inc. It broadcasts from studios, shared with sister station WTKY-FM 102.7, located at 341 Radio Station Road (KY 1049) just east of Tompkinsville.

 History

-WTKY began broadcasting at 1370 kilohertz on 1960 under ownership of WMCV.
-Inc., which would sell the station for $20,000 to J.K. and Bernice Whitmore in 1970.
-The following year, WTKY-FM began operations at 92 1 megahertz.
-The Whitmore couple would operate the stations for six year until they automated the stations from 1976 until 1982.
-Country music was on the AM, while the FM aired an easy listening format.
+WTKY began broadcasting at 1370 kilohertz in 1960 under ownership of WMCV.
+Inc., which would sell the station for $20,000 to J.K. and Bernice Whittimore in 1970.
+The following year, WTKY-FM 92.1 began operations at 92.1 megahertz.
+The Whittimore couple would operate the stations for six years until they automated the stations from 1976 until 1982.
+Country music was on the AM station, while the FM counterpart aired an easy listening format.
 They sold the stations in 1982, but bought them back two years later.
 In 1984, they also purchased WVFB in nearby Celina, Tennessee.

-In December 2015, WTKY-AM-FM, WKWY and WVFB were purchased by Frank Keeton Aricasters from the estate of Bernice Whittimore for $400,000.
+In December 2015, WTKY-AM-FM, WKWY and WVFB were purchased by Frank Keeton Aircasters from the estate of Bernice Whittimore for $400,000.
+The original WTKY-FM was sold in 2024, with what had been WKWY becoming the new WTKY-FM 102.7.